secnot/blender-image-mesh/README.md

-Image mesh is a small script that loads an image and creates a blender 2D mesh of the same dimmension, where the dark parts of the image are holes, whre all the mesh edges are orthogonal .
+Image mesh is a small script that loads an image and creates a blender 2D mesh of the same dimmension, where the dark parts of the image are holes, and all the mesh edges are orthogonal.
 And because an image is worth a thousand words, first the the image used as the source for the script: